Why This is Important

 The second court process is the writ of possession, served by the Sheriff's Department to remove a tenant and their belongings from a unit.
 Writs of possession are issued less frequently and only after a judgment has been issued against a tenant.
 In 2017 2,564 writs of possession were issued by the Sheriff's Department.
 It is unclear how many "informal" evictions occur, when a tenant is removed by "self help" eviction or without going through a court process.

 Evictions happen for a wide variety of direct reasons, from a tenant violating the terms of a lease to a landlord wrongfully displacing a tenant.
-But economic pressures are increasingly a driver of displacement nationally, with inner city rents escalating, residential and incomes stagnating.
+But economic pressures are increasingly a driver of displacement nationally, with inner city rents escalating, residential property flipping and incomes stagnating.

 About the Data